bpmn-io/bpmn-js/docs/project/COMMIT_MESSAGES.md

    * `viewer` commit changes viewer code
    * `context-pad` commit alters context pad
    * `modeling/BpmnFactory` commit fixes a specific bug in the `BpmnFactory` (use in rare important cases only)
+   * use lower case for modules, camelCase for files (according to file names)

 * beware of public api (everything that has been blogged about on [bpmn.io](http://bpmn.io/blog))